 Reading material: Finnish original, English sample, English synopsis

-Rights sold: Bulgaria, Perseus; Catalan, Nórdica Libros; China (simplified Chinese), New Buds; Czech, Portal; Denmark, Straarup & Co.; Estonia, Ühinenud ajakirjad; France, Milan; German, Ars Edition; Greece, Psichogios; Hebrew, Locus; Hungary, Cerkabella; Italy, Salani; Latvia, Janis Roze Publishers; Lithuania, Alma littera; Netherlands, Ploegsma; Poland, Widnokrąg; Russia, Samokat; Slovenian, KUD Sodobnost International; Spanish, Nórdica Libros
+Rights sold: Bulgaria, Perseus; Catalan, Nórdica Libros; China (simplified Chinese), New Buds; Czech, Portal; Denmark, Straarup & Co.; Estonia, Ühinenud ajakirjad; France, Milan; German, Ars Edition; Greece, Psichogios; Hebrew, Locus; Hungary, Cerkabella; Italy, Salani; Latvia, Janis Roze Publishers; Lithuania, Alma littera; Netherlands, Ploegsma; Norway, Mangschou; Poland, Widnokrąg; Russia, Samokat; Slovenia, KUD Sodobnost International; Spanish, Nórdica Libros; Turkey, Can Çocuk

 Nine-year-old Alfred lives virtually alone.
 His mother has disappeared long ago, and his father, who stays away on business trips, doesn’t always seem to remember that Alfred exists.
 One night, Alfred sets off in the company of the mysterious Sneak, who puts things through letter- boxes – not just newspapers, but apples, woollen socks and sandwiches.